danielomesi/Sheet-Cell/README.md

 # ShtiCell - A Multi-User Spreadsheet System
-As part of a Java Development course, I independently developed an application for managing spreadsheets.
-The system allows each cell to hold static values, reference other cells, or result from complex function compositions.
-It supports function composition, enabling cells to derive values from multiple functions applied across different cells, facilitating intricate relationships and calculations.
+As part of a Java Development course, I independently built a spreadsheet management application using JavaFX.

+The system enables each cell to store static values, reference other cells, or derive its value from complex function compositions.
+It supports function composition, allowing cells to compute values based on multiple functions applied across different cells, enabling advanced relationships and calculations.

+This application runs with a server in the background using Tomcat.
+For this project, I utilized several libraries, including JavaFX, OkHttp, Gson, and more.

 ## Login
 Log in to your account here.